Marvel Studios / The Walt Disney Company

 On December 5, 2020, after weeks upon weeks of delays, Loki: Season One wrapped filming.

-In Loki: Season One, we are introduced to several Loki Variants, including a female Variant named Sylvie.
+In Loki: Season One, we learn that throughout history, Loki has been one of the most consistent catalysts of Nexus Events.
+He is the God of Mischief, after all!
+Loki has consequently spawned countless Variants over the course of time, and Loki: Season One introduces viewers to several memorable Loki Variants, including a female Variant of Loki named Sylvie.
 In the Marvel comics, Loki first took on a female form in 2007’s Thor # 5 written by J Michael Straczynski and illustrated by Oliver Coipel.
 In this series, Loki adorned the skin of the Lady Sif upon the resurrection of the Norse gods following Ragnarok.
 In his female guise, Loki was a member of the sinister Cabal, comprised of Norman Osborn, Emma Frost, Namor the Submariner, Doctor Doom, and The Hood.
 I highly recommend Straczynski’s Thor run.
-Sophie Di Martino’s Sylvie, while being a Variant of Loki, is also based off Sylvie the Enchantress, a character that debuted in 2009’s Dark Avengers by Paul Cornell and Mark Brooks; a follow-up to the original Enchantress (Amora), created by Stan Lee and Jack Kirby in 1964.
+37-year-old actress Sophie Di Martino was cast by Marvel Studios to portray Loki’s female self, who in the series is known as “Sylvie.”
+Sylvie, while being a Variant of Loki, is also based on the comic book character Sylvie the Enchantress, who debuted in 2009’s Dark Avengers by Paul Cornell and Mark Brooks; a follow-up to the original Enchantress (Amora), created by Stan Lee and Jack Kirby in 1964.

 On April 5, 2021, Marvel Studios dropped a full trailer for Loki: Season One.
 The trailer’s primary focus was to explain to audiences that this unique series would revolve around the (Variant) version of Loki that escaped from Avengers custody with the Tesseract in Avengers: Endgame and to establish the presence of The Time Variance Authority as a major force within the Marvel Cinematic Universe.
 Loki‘s release date was confirmed as June 11, 2021, on Disney+.